 This means remaining at home for 14 days after arriving from Wuhan or Hubei Province (or elsewhere in China if you have symptoms) and not going to work, school or public areas.

 Where possible, you should avoid having visitors to your home, but it’s ok for friends, family or delivery drivers to drop off food.

 If you develop a fever, cough, runny nose, sore throat or difficulty breathing, you should continue to follow the advice above.
 Please do not leave your home until you been given advice by a clinician.
 Please call the surgery on 01454 616767 or call 111 for more advice.
-DO NOT COME TO THE SURGERY IF YOU THINK YOU HAVE SYMPTOMS OR YOU HAVE RETURNED FROM WUHAN OR CHINA IN THE PAST 2 WEEKS
+DO NOT COME TO THE SURGERY IF YOU THINK YOU HAVE SYMPTOMS OR YOU HAVE RETURNED FROM AN AT-RISK AREA IN THE PAST 2 WEEKS